rohmanseo/Flip-a-Coin/readme.md

 `++++++++++++++++++++++`

-I tried several times.
+I tested over and over again.
 However, the result is still the same.
-My win probability always close to 50%.
-Then, because of casino has an edge over me, I lose my money.
+My win probability was always close to 50%.
+Then, because of the casino has an edge over me, I lose my money.